These are the best places to travel this summer

 The vibe: living history, impressive architecture

-St Augustine is the "oldest city in the US", or rather, the oldest continuously occupied European settlement.
+St Augustine is known as the "oldest city in the US", or rather, the oldest continuously occupied European settlement.
 Because it’s been around so long, the city features various architectural styles, from Moorish Revival to Spanish Colonial.

 2. Bisbee, Arizona